Lie algebraic invariants in quantum linear optics

 \section{Acknowledgements}

+The authors would like to thank the anonymous referees for their thorough review of the manuscript.
+Their insightful comments greatly improved the clarity and precision of the article.

 P.~V.~P. has been funded under the UVa 2024 predoctoral contract, co-financed by Banco Santander.
 P.~V.~P. and J.C.~G.-E. were supported by the European Union.-Next Generation UE/MICIU/Plan de Recuperaci\'on, Transformaci\'on y Resiliencia/Junta de Castilla y Le\'on, and the Department of Education, Junta de Castilla y León, and FEDER Funds (reference: CLU-2023-1-05).
-V.~G. has been supported in part by the Research grant PID2020-115930GA-100 funded by MCIN/ AEI /10.13039/501100011033, and by the project AICO/2023/035 funded by Conselleria de Educaci\'o, Cultura, Universitats i Ocupaci\'o.
-J.~J.~M.~F. was partially supported by grants PID2022- 138906NB-C22 funded by MCIN/AEI/10.13039/501100011033 (Spain), and by the ``European Union NextGenerationEU/PRTR", as well as by Universitat Jaume I, Spain, grants UJI-B2021-02, GACUJIMA/2023/06 and GACUJIMB/2023/03.
+V.~G. has been supported in part by the project AICO/2023/035 funded by Conselleria de Educaci\'o, Cultura, Universitats i Ocupaci\'o.
+J.~J.~M.~F. was partially supported by grants PID2022-138906NB-C22 funded by MCIN/AEI/10.13039/501100011033 (Spain), and by the ``European Union NextGenerationEU/PRTR'', as well as by Universitat Jaume I, Spain, grants UJI-B2021-02, GACUJIMA/2023/06 and GACUJIMB/2023/03.
 In addition, J.C.~G.-E. received funding from the Spanish Government and FEDER grant PID2020-119418GB-I00 (MICINN) and FEDER and Junta de Castilla y Le\'on VA184P24.